French hijacking of the FLN plane: Details

 Max Lejeune, Secretary of State for the Armed Forces, and Henri Lorillot and other French generals in Algiers were responsible for the operation, without interference from Robert Lacoste, French resident minister and governor general of Algiers at the time.

-The hijacking and arrest of the FLN leadership derailed the planned conference in Tunis, to have been attended by the FLN delegation as well as Habib Bourguiba and Muhammad V, with the goal of establishing a North African Federation to promote the independence of Algeria and end the French-Algerian war.
+The hijacking and arrest of the FLN leadership derailed the planned conference in Tunis, to have been attended by the FLN delegation as well as Habib Bourguiba and Mohammed V, with the goal of establishing a North African Federation to promote the independence of Algeria and end the French-Algerian war.

 Aftermath

-King Muhammad V of Morocco was distraught and "feared for his own life."
+King Mohammed V of Morocco was distraught and "feared for his own life."

 Anti-French riots broke out targeting French people in and around Meknes, with dozens of casualties.

 Legacy

 Maati Monjib mentioned historians discussing the event as the first instance of a passenger aircraft hijacking in history, but it is not the case.

+Diplomatic consequences

+With the leaders of the FLN (National Liberation Front), authorities seized documents providing formal evidence of Egyptian support for the FLN.
+However, the revelation of this support did not calm tensions; rather, it intensified them.
+In Morocco, violent anti-French riots resulted in around sixty deaths, with all victims being Europeans who were brutally massacred.
+Meanwhile, the Sultan adopted a firmer stance by recalling his ambassador from Paris.

+Habib Bourguiba took a similar position, and France faced severe criticism across the Arab world.
+Leftist French media reacted with extreme hostility, leading to the resignation of Alain Savary, Secretary of State for Moroccan and Tunisian Affairs, along with his chief of staff, Claude Cheysson.
+Pierre de Leusse, France's ambassador to Tunisia, also resigned from his post.

+For the FLN, the capture of Ben Bella and his companions was not considered an irreparable loss, as these five men were politicians who could be easily replaced.
+Ben Bella famously stated at the time of his arrest: "This will change nothing!"
+Within forty-eight hours, the FLN distributed a leaflet in Algiers stating: "Five of our leaders have been arrested, but the machine remains in place."
+Conversely, the severing of relations with France was a significant blow to both parties.

+Although the FLN was now assured powerful support from Egypt, Tunisia, and Morocco, it lost direct dialogue with France.
+On his part, Guy Mollet was furious; the operation occurred without his knowledge, and secret negotiations that had been initiated in Rome with the FLN were abruptly terminated.
+France was left facing a choice between total military victory or a complete abandonment of Algeria.